Industrial Intrusion CTF

 Steps Taken

-• Within the staging-panel-main repository the panel would pull down a javascript respository from the following link: https://raw.githubusercontent.com/SanTzu/uplink-config/refs/heads/main/init.js which included a reference to a fallback dns at uplink-fallback.virelia-water.it.com
+- Within the staging-panel-main repository the panel html page included a javascript repository which can be found here: https://raw.githubusercontent.com/SanTzu/uplink-config/refs/heads/main/init.js which included a reference to a fallback dns at uplink-fallback.virelia-water.it.com

 OSINT 3